sinamajidian/FastOMA-academy/Academy_OMABrowser/FastOMA-academy.md

 ///I
-FastOMA is a software package for inferring homologous relationships between coding genes of multiple species on your custom genomes, including generating Hierarchical Orthologous Groups.
+FastOMA is a software package for inferring homologous relationships between coding genes of multiple species, including generating Hierarchical Orthologous Groups.
 It takes as input  several files in the FASTA format; each containing the sequences of proteins coded by all genes in a species genome - the proteome.
 It also requires a species tree, resolving the relationship between species

 ///T